Need a geotechnical engineer to help through the DA process?

 In the former Pittwater Council area, the applicant needs to submit Form 1 and if applicable Form 1(a) with the geotechnical report, signed by a CPEng qualified geotechnical engineer (Engineers Australia Chartered status).

 The former Pittwater Council requires ‘Form 2’ to confirm the structural engineer and geotechnical engineer are in agreement with the design drawings.
-Also Council requires ‘Form 3’ to confirm the geotechnical engineer construction inspection and certification.
+Council may also require ‘Form 3’ to confirm the geotechnical engineer construction inspection and certification.